 In addition to Renfrew, five other teams had submitted challenges that year: Edmonton, Cobalt, Galt, Winnipeg, and Strathcona.
 The only team that was in full compliance with the new rules was Winnipeg.

 That was a problem, since any non-Winnipeg challenge the trustees approved would be regarded as favoritism by the other challenging teams.
 So they decided to play the waiting game, hoping some of the teams would drop out of contention and resolve the problem for them.

 The O’Briens begin to (rightly) suspect that they would never get a challenge approved.
-That meant their was only one way left to capture the Stanley Cup: join the Eastern Canada Hockey Association, whose champion automatically received the trophy.
+That meant there was only one way left to capture the Stanley Cup: join the Eastern Canada Hockey Association, whose champion automatically received the trophy.
 The ECHA had already discussed expanding from four teams to six.
 J. Ambrose O’Brien decided that if they were adding another team, it would be the Renfrew Creamery Kings.

 Behind the scenes he began approaching other owners to back his application.
 Harry McLaughlin of the Montreal Shamrocks and Jimmy Strachan of the Montreal Wanderers both game him tepid support, which got him to 50%.
 If he could make a solid pitch to the other owners, Renfrew was in.
 He showed up at the league’s November meeting in Montreal with application in hand and high hopes.

-Before the meeting, O’Brien ran into some of the Ottawas excutives in a restaurant, and made his case for adding the Kings to the league.
+Before the meeting, O’Brien ran into some of the Ottawas executives in a restaurant, and made his case for adding the Kings to the league.
 The Ottawas laughed in his face.
 Not a good sign.
 But there was always the Quebec Bulldogs.
 If he could sway them, he had a chance.

 And then it all went to hell.